Disability & Education Abroad

 - Mobility International USA: Mobility International USA (MIUSA) aspires to empower people with disabilities through international exchange, information, technical assistance and training, to ensure the inclusion of people with disabilities in international exchange and development programs.

 - National Clearing House on Disability & Exchange: a comprehensive one-stop resource for people with disabilities, exchange and disability staff interested in study, work, intern, volunteer, research or teach abroad programs.
-It includes personal stories from study abroad participants sorted by region or by disability type.
+It includes personal stories from education abroad participants sorted by region or by disability type.

 - U.S. Department of State tips.